Giant Hawaii telescope to focus on big unknowns of universe

 The mountain is already home to 13 other telescopes.

 Ghez used the Keck Observatory there to find our galaxy’s black hole.
-Other discoveries credited to those sites over the years include the first images of exoplanets and the detection of ‘Oumuamua, the first object from interstellar space, which turned out to be a comet from a distant star system.
+Other discoveries credited to those sites over the years include the first images of exoplanets and helping identify ‘Oumuamua, the first object from interstellar space, which turned out to be a comet from a distant star system.

 NEXT GENERATION TELESCOPES